starke-labs/vaults/README.md

 - Currently, the vault is owned by the program itself, and the vault token account is owned by the vault - so the manager should not have authority over the vault token account (TODO: verify and confirm this!)
 - Maximum number of tokens is currently set to 100
 - TODO: Add swap logic here from: https://github.com/starke-labs/jup-swap-integration
+- TODO: Use Box::into_raw() for accounts
+- TODO: Add types for whitelist and vault accounts in sdk

 ## Contributing